 We are here to help you determine how much your master's program will cost, and give you strategies and options for how to pay for it.

 Below, you will find detailed information on scholarships, student employment opportunities, and loans to help offset the cost of your MSISPM education.
 If you have any questions about student finances, please contact the Office of Admissions via email at firstname.lastname@example.org, or give us a call at 412-268-2164.

 Applicants to the MSISPM program can be considered for any of the following applicable scholarship opportunities:

-“External or “outside” scholarships are any scholarships not awarded by the federal or state government or the university.
+“External" or “outside” scholarships are any scholarships not awarded by the university.

 MSISPM prospective and admitted/enrolling students are encouraged to consider applying for the DoD’s SMART scholarship program.
 CLICK HERE for more information.
 The selection process and related policies (including the deadline) are determined by the DoD.
 Between 2008 and 2020, 32 CMU students have been awarded this scholarship.